 Upon their arrival, Capt.
 John and his family established a farmstead that was to continue with his son, the Hon.
 Donald MacDonald.
 Donald, a local politician, and his wife Anna (Brecken) raised six children here.
 One of their sons, William, a merchant, tobacco manufacturer and philanthropist (knighted for his educational philanthropy), built the current Glenaladale House for his brother, the Hon.
 John Archibald.
 This grand home was designed by Montreal architects Hutchison & Steele.

-After John Archibald’s death in 1903―by which time three generations of MacDonalds had called it home―Glenaladale was purchased by a MacKinnon family, formerly of Lot 16, who farmed, operated the Glenaladale Silver Black Fox Company, and were well known for their involvement with rum-running and other enterprising endeavours.
+After John Archibald’s death in 1903―by which time four generations of MacDonalds had called it home―Glenaladale was purchased by a MacKinnon family, formerly of Lot 16, who farmed, operated the Glenaladale Silver Black Fox Company, and were well known for their involvement with rum-running and other enterprising endeavours.

 In addition to its 529 ¾ acres with 2,000 feet of shorefront on Tracadie Bay, the large 3-storey brick home and existing outbuildings, the Estate is also now the home of Glenaladale (later Tracadie) School, which was built in 1899.